AKSW/InfoboxProvenanceTracking/README.md

  -later, -l
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Last timestamp(Date in yyyy-MM-dd) to extract
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: Current date
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This parameter is also a possibility to trim the number of loaded revisions.
-In case &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it is set to 2015-01-01.
+In case it is set to 2015-01-01.
 The program loads all revisions from 2001-01-02 until
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2015-01-01 excluding.
 The Wikipedia-Api doesn't support a trim of the lower &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;boarder.
   -name, -a